AliceWonderMiscreations/PluggableUnplugged/README.md

 * `function awm_create_nonce(int $ttl = 10800, string $action = 'generic'): string`
 * `function awm_verify_nonce(string $nonce, string $action = 'generic'): bool`

-The first creates a completely random nonce that use 16 bytes of pRNG data (128 bits) and the second validates a nonce, making the nonce invalid for any future validation.
+The first creates a completely random nonce that uses 16 bytes of pRNG data (128 bits) and the second validates a nonce, making the nonce invalid for any future validation.